-Despite almost 30 years together, The Church sound surprisingly vital on their 23rd full-length album, Untitled #23.
-Although Steve Kilbey’s Bowie-esque speak-sing vocals and Marty Wilson-Piper’s mix of jangle and psychedelic sounds are overly familiar after such a lengthy discography, the band always finds a new wrinkle to explore on each album.
-They’ve tried electronica on Sometime Anywhere, gone acoustic for El Momento Descuidado and El Momento Siguiente, used Byrdsy jangle on The Blurred Crusade, and so on.
-On Untitled #23 the band employs lush atmospherics giving their songs some of the same epic scope and heavenly trajectory as Slowdive or Sigur Ros.
-The spacey sonics and slow drifting tempos suit the band well, striking pay-dirt on the darkly beautiful “Happenstance”, which sounds like a 21st century Pink Floyd, and on “Space Saviour”, a close cousin to Sigur Ros’ “Glosoli”.
-Although fans of the band’s more rockin’ creations may bemoan the slow pace and hazy vibe that dominates the album, it’s the perfect soundtrack for a rainy afternoon spent daydreaming and probably the best 23rd album ever released by a rock band.
+Despite almost 30 years together, The Church sound surprisingly vital on Untitled #23.
+Although Steve Kilbey’s Bowie-esque speak-sing vocals and Marty Wilson-Piper’s mix of jangle and psychedelic sounds is an overly familiar formula, the band always finds something new to explore on each album.
+They tried electronica on Sometime Anywhere, went acoustic for El Momento Descuidado and El Momento Siguiente, used Byrdsy jangle on The Blurred Crusade, and so on.
+On Untitled #23 the band employs lush atmospheric touches giving their songs some of the same heavenly trajectory as Slowdive or Sigur Ros.
+The spacey sonics and slow drifting tempos strike pay-dirt on the darkly beautiful “Happenstance,” which sounds like a 21st century Pink Floyd, and on “Space Saviour,” a close cousin to Sigur Ros’ “Glosoli.”
+Although fans of the band’s more rockin’ creations may bemoan the album’s slow pace and hazy vibe, it’s the perfect soundtrack for a rainy afternoon spent daydreaming.